Admission Information for all Applicants

-Please understand that admission to the university is selective.
-Only minimum requirements for admission are provided; satisfaction of these minimums does not guarantee admission:
+Admission to the university is selective.
+Only minimum requirements for admission are provided; satisfaction of these minimums does not guarantee admission.

 - Online application for admission received by the Office of Admissions by the deadline.

 - A satisfactory academic record.
-Applicants must furnish a complete chronological record of educational institutions attended.
-Official transcripts must be submitted according to instructions on the application.
+Applicants must provide a complete chronological record of educational institutions attended.
+Official transcripts from all educational institutions must be submitted according to instructions on the application.
 Failure to declare attendance at another institution could invalidate an offer of admission and any credits or degrees earned.

 - Satisfactory scores on achievement or aptitude tests.